Political battles and opportunism: The trajectory of Shobha Karandlaje

 This ouster led to Yediyurappa to have a public meltdown.
 “God won't forgive me,” he declared as he let go of Shobha.
 And that moment in 2009 started the process of edging Shobha out of Karnataka politics, although a full move to Delhi came much later.

-In 2010, Shobha was reinstated and given the Ministry for Energy in the Karnataka government, becoming the first woman to handle the Energy portfolio in Karnataka.
-She also had additional charge of the Ministry of Food and Civil Supplies in the state government.
-Her comeback was a boss move but it didn't last long.
+In 2010, Shobha was reinstated and given the Energy Ministry in the Karnataka government, becoming the first woman to handle the Energy portfolio in Karnataka.
+She also had additional charge of the Ministry of Food and Civil Supplies.
+Her comeback was a boss move, but it didn't last long.

-Later, Shobha lost as a KJP candidate in the 2013 Assembly Polls from RR Nagar in Bengaluru to S Suresh Kumar of BJP.
+Later, Shobha lost as a KJP candidate in the 2013 Assembly polls from RR Nagar in Bengaluru to S Suresh Kumar of the BJP.
 Yediyurappa called off his rebellion and returned to the BJP; Shobha followed him.

 Conflict with BSY’s family

-In October 2016, a founding member of the Karnataka Janata Paksha, Padmanabha Prasanna, claimed that he had a CD containing a video of Chief Minister BS Yediyurappa getting married to Shobha Karandlaje.
-While no video was released, and this episode did not have a lasting impact on Yediyurappa’s popularity, it affected Shobha’s.
+In October 2016, a founding member of the KJP, Padmanabha Prasanna, claimed that he had a CD containing a video of Yediyurappa getting married to Shobha.
+While no video was released and the episode did not have a lasting impact on Yediyurappa’s popularity, it affected Shobha’s.

-As he had done in the past when rumours surrounding him and Shobha surfaced, Yediyurappa maintained a studied silence, while Shobha was harassed by the media and rival political parties as though her private life was a public interest issue.
+As he had done in the past when rumours surrounding him and Shobha surfaced, Yediyurappa maintained a studied silence while Shobha was harassed by the media and rival political parties as though her private life was a public interest issue.
 At one point, she said, “These people have resorted to character assassination.
 Congress people are mad.
-I have faced such allegations before and I’ll face them ahead.”
+I have faced such allegations before and I’ll face them going forward too.”

 The RSS intervened to find a solution, according to party insiders.
 In 2019, the RSS asked Shobha to stay away from Yediyurappa and his family.

-In 2014, Shobha won her first contest to the Lok Sabha from Udupi – Chikkamagaluru by a margin of 1.81 lakh votes.
+In 2014, Shobha won her first Lok Sabha contest from Udupi – Chikkamagaluru by a margin of 1.81 lakh votes.
 In 2019, she won with a majority of over 2.4 lakh votes.

 The opportunist

-To put an end to these protests, the Chief Minister of Karnataka, Yediyurappa, visited Chikkamagaluru and showed his support for Shobha.
+To put an end to these protests, Yediyurappa visited Chikkamagaluru and showed his support for Shobha.
 He said that she would win by a high margin.
-However, Shobha has now been moved to the Bengaluru North constituency, and just days after her candidacy was announced, Shobha did what she's done throughout her political career — use every opportunity to her advantage.
+However, Shobha has now been moved to the Bengaluru North constituency, and just days after her candidacy was announced, she did what she's done throughout her political career — use every opportunity to her advantage.

 In the aftermath of a bomb blast at Bengaluru’s Rameshwaram Cafe, Shobha made a hateful comment.
 “One person comes from Tamil Nadu and plants a bomb in a cafe.
 Another person comes from Delhi and raises pro-Pak slogans in Vidhana Soudha.
 Another man comes from Kerala and throws acid at college students,” the BJP MP had said.